Blendify/blender-manual/blender_docs/manual/getting_started/basics/transformations/transform_control/transform_orientations.rst

 The default name for these orientations comes from whatever you have selected.
-If an edge, it will be titled, "Edge," if an object, it will take that object's name, etc. The Toolshelf (:kbd:`T` in the 3D View) allows you to rename the custom orientation after you hit :kbd:`Ctrl-Alt-Spacebar`.
+If an edge, it will be titled, "Edge," if an object, it will take that object's name, etc. The Toolshelf (:kbd:`T` in the 3D View) allows you to rename the custom orientation after you press :kbd:`Ctrl-Alt-Spacebar`.

 .. figure:: /images/Orientations-Custom-Extrusion.jpg